Original Issuance Date: May 1977

 - Each institution will establish the specific application requirements and selection procedures for the faculty sabbatical program in accordance with Wisconsin Statutes s.
 36.11(17).
 The selection procedures should provide joint faculty and administrative review and approval, should ensure faculty proposal selection under nondiscriminatory principles, should certify that the quality of program offerings will not be reduced below acceptable standards or that delay or interference with necessary departmental and university functions will not be occasioned by the absence of those faculty on sabbatical leave, and should take into consideration the institution’s capacity to fiscally support the sabbatical program.
-The faculty sabbatical application and selection protocol for each institution will be placed on file in the UW System Office of Academic Affairs.
+The faculty sabbatical application and selection protocol for each institution will be placed on file in the UW System Office of Academic and Student Affairs.

-- a brief paragraph abstract of the proposed sabbatical program and a brief updated professional vita;
+- A brief paragraph abstract of the proposed sabbatical program and a brief updated professional vita.

-- a certification by the chancellor or a designee that the eligibility requirements, compensation arrangements and related conditions of the appointment, and the guidelines for sabbatical award selection as outlined in sections B, C, D, and E of this document have been observed in the determination and granting of the awards.
-Certification must also be made as to the fiscal capability of the institution to support the number of faculty sabbaticals being granted;
+- A certification by the Chancellor or a designee that the eligibility requirements, compensation arrangements and related conditions of the appointment, and the guidelines for sabbatical award selection as outlined in sections 6A, 6B, and 6C of this policy have been observed in the determination and granting of the awards.
+Certification must also be made as to the fiscal capability of the UW university to support the number of faculty sabbaticals being granted.

-- a description of the source of support for the sabbatical, i.e., collegial coverage, ad hoc appointment, or other.
+- A description of the source of support for the sabbatical, i.e., collegial coverage, ad hoc appointment, or other.

-Last Revised: Summer 2003
+Revision 8: Summer 2003